tailwindlabs/tailwindcss/source/docs/pseudo-class-variants.blade.md

 ## Default variants reference

-Due to file-size considerations, Tailwind does not generate `active`, `group-hover`, or `focus-within` variants for any utilities by default.
+Due to file-size considerations, Tailwind does not generate `active`, `group-hover`, `group-focus`, or `focus-within` variants for any utilities by default.

 To configure which variants are enabled for your project, see the [configuring variants documentation](/docs/configuring-variants).